Skip to main content

 Housing Options

 If you are homeless, threatened with homelessness, or need advice about your housing situation, the Housing Options team at Derby City Council can help.
-You can contact them by calling 01332 888777 (option 4) or emailing: housing.options@derby.gov.uk.
+You can contact them by calling 01332 888777 or emailing: housing.options@derby.gov.uk.

 For more information visit: https://www.derby.gov.uk/housing/homelessness/